EdoardoGruppi/DAPS_assignment/code/Instructions.md

 ### Stock data acquisition and storage

-Rather than running the data_gathere.py script it is preferable to downlad the datasets from the cloud database link provided.
+Rather than running the data_gatherer.py script it is preferable to download the datasets from the cloud database link provided.
 Indeed, the data acquistion process through the first solution requires at least 70-80 minutes (more than 10 times the time required by the second solution).
-Moreover, the code is mainly based on the datasets version provided by the MongoDB database link.
+Moreover, the code is mainly based on the versions of the datasets provided by the MongoDB database.
 Otherwise, there may be some little differences that can create conflicts.

 ```python
 # Download datasets from Mongo DB